goat-community/goat-docs/docs/toolbox/accessibility_indicators/oev_gueteklassen.md

 metron, 2017.
 [Bedienungsqualität und Erschließungsgüte im Öffentlichen Verkehr](https://vorarlberg.at/documents/302033/472144/1-+Schlussbericht.pdf/81c5f0d7-a0f0-54c7-e951-462cd5cf2831?t=1616147848364 "Open Reference").

 Shkurti, Majk, 2022.
 "Spatio-temporal public transport accessibility analysis and benchmarking in an interactive WebGIS". url: https://www.researchgate.net/publication/365790691_Spatio-temporal_public_transport_accessibility_analysis_and_benchmarking_in_an_interactive_WebGIS

+<span style={{color: "#FF0000"}}>TODO:@EPajares to which text passages do these references belong to?
+I would suggest that we either cite them in the text or move them to the section "Further readings".</span>